grafmar/Digispark_C64_Joystick_Adapter/README.md

 * pullup resistors (~10k)
 * buttons

-The Digispark board has only 5 IOs, whereas P5 is also used as reset.
+The Digispark board has only 6 IOs, whereas P3 and P4 are used for USB and P5 is also used as reset.
 This depends on the fuses set on the ATtiny85 on the Digispark.
 I had to change this fuses to have all IOs available.
 The downside is, that you can't program the ATtiny85 anymore using a low-voltage programmer.
 You need a special programmer.
 But because the Digispark has a bootloader it can easaly be programmed using the Arduino IDE and the bootloader.
 And I don't thing I have